 Based on the data promulgated by FINRA and our research thereof, it is fair to assume that FINRA will continue its aggressive approach to identify and discipline advisors who have failed to disclose tax liens.
 If you have tax liens that have not been reported on your Form U4, we recommend submitting an amended Form U4 as soon as possible, in order to avoid the potential fine and/or suspension.

-If you are worried about the impact that tax disclosures will have upon your business, please contact us for a free consultation and comprehensive analysis of your situation.
+If you are worried about the impact that tax disclosures will have on your business, please contact us for a free consultation and comprehensive analysis of your situation.

 To get started, simply fill out the form below: